mgkchak/anyteamrecap/README.md

 ## Exporting the Recap

 - **Copy Text** — copies the plain text to your clipboard, ready to paste into an email
-- **⬇ Download .md** — saves a Markdown file you can use in any Markdown-compatible editor or email client
+- **⬇ Download .md** — saves a Markdown file for any Markdown-compatible editor or email client

 ---